raunaksingh-20/EARLY_DETECTION_OF_CHRONIC_KIDNEY_DISEASE/README.md

 ## Dataset

-The model was trained on the **Chronic Kidney Disease Dataset** from the UCI Machine Learning Repository.
+The model was trained on the **Chronic Kidney Disease Dataset** from Kaggle.
 This dataset contains 400 instances with 25 attributes related to various blood and urine tests.

   - **Source:** [Chronic Kidney Disease Dataset](https://www.kaggle.com/datasets/mansoordaku/ckdisease)